aro-tech/interface-it/README.md

  * Provide statistics on generated code (number of methods and constants, etc.) (done)
  * Emit warning message if no source code is found in source archive or file (done)
  * Create output directory if it doesn't exist (done)
- * Expand and abstract formatting to allow control not just of indentation but also comments and maybe more in the future.<sup>*</sup> ???
+ * Expose protected methods in DelegateMethodGenerator to allow overriding of comment generation. (done)

- <sup>*</sup> = potential minor breaking change for client code
+ <sup>*</sup> = potential minor breaking change for low-level client code

 ###future